 Rule 3-1: The containerDefinition attribute shall be set according to 6.4.4.

-Rule 3-2: When the Action supports any 'Arguments' or 'Return Type', they are mapped to [customizedAttribute] with its variable names (short names are given in clause 6.3.4).
+Rule 3-2: When the Action supports any 'Arguments', they are mapped to [customizedAttribute] with their variable names (short names are given in clause 6.3.4).
+When the Action supports a 'Return Type', it is mapped to a [customizedAttribute] named ‘result’ (short name ‘resut’).
+The keyword ‘result’ is reserved and cannot be used as an Argument name.

 Rule 3-3: XSD file for each Action shall be named according to 6.5.4.